 My first hint the children had something roiling around in their brains was when Garret came home for the holiday laden with an odd shaped gift.
 “Mom, why don’t you open this now?
 I can’t wait for you to see it.”
-He started to laugh and rub his hands together.
+He laughed his evil laugh and rubbed his hands together.
 “I haven’t been this excited since I was nine years old.”

-If you have been reading my blogs, you know that Rick and I gave my sons early birthday gifts.
+It just so happens that this particular year, Rick and I gave my sons early birthday gifts.
 They would have been more excited about me picking out their future wives than they were about their MRE’s.
-Why is it that I always get credit for being the paranoid, lunatic parent?
+Why is it that I am the one who always gets the credit for being the paranoid, lunatic parent?
 They refused to believe their Dad had anything to do with it.